-Here are our top 5 of the most amazing Spanish coastal cities to visit:
+Here are our top 5 picks of the most amazing Spanish coastal cities to visit!

-It is an ideal destination for those who are on the lookout for an experience of a luxurious beach vacation, rather than opting for a self-help circuit schedule.
-It boasts of some stunning beaches like the Santa Pola, El Portet in Moraira and La Granadella in Javea.
+It is an ideal destination for those who are on the lookout for the experience of a luxurious beach vacation, rather than opting for a tour of Italy’s gorgeous countryside.
+It boasts of some stunning beaches like the Santa Pola, El Portet in Moraira, and La Granadella in Javea.

-The Teatro Principal and the exhibition centers of Eusebio Sempere and Lonja del Pescado are the major centers for theatre and art exhibitions.
+The Teatro Principal and the exhibition centers of Eusebio Sempere and Lonja del Pescado are the major hubs for theatre and art exhibitions in the city.

 Tip: The best way to see this city is by taxi.
 You can book your Alicante taxi online.

-Almeria is a city in Andalusia, Spain and is located in the southeast of Spain and right on the Mediterranean Sea.
+Almeria is a city in Andalusia, in the southeast of Spain, and is located right on the Mediterranean Sea.

-It is undeniably one of the most beautiful places to visit in Spain, especially for the exquisite village of Lucainena de las Torres, that is known for its spotless streets and charming whitewashed houses decorated with lovely potted plants.
+It is undeniably one of the most beautiful coastal cities in Spain, especially the exquisite village of Lucainena de las Torres, which is known for its spotless streets and charming whitewashed houses decorated with lovely potted plants.

-Almeria opens up the gates to 600 magnificent caves in Karst de los Sorbas for the brave-hearted.
-You can also visit the curious “troglodyte villages,” which have houses made out of soft-rock caves.
+As one of the most stunning beach cities in Spain, Almeria opens up a gateway to 600 magnificent caves in Karst de Los Sorbas (definitely one for the brave-hearted).
+You can also visit the curious ‘troglodyte villages’, which have houses made out of soft-rock caves.

-Almeria also has some of the most stunning beaches like the Monsul Beach and Los Genoveses Beach in San Jose and also the Aguadulce and Las Negra beaches.
+Almeria also has some of the most stunning beaches like the Monsul Beach and Los Genoveses Beach in San Jose, as well as the Aguadulce and Las Negra beaches.

 Tip: Best way to get around this city is by taxi.
 You can book your Almeria Taxi here.